azorkai/azorkai/README.md

 ---

-I build and run production SaaS on my own infrastructure — backend, frontend, database and deployment.
+I build and run production SaaS on my own infrastructure: backend, frontend, database and deployment.
 Most of my work is a single operator carrying a system end to end: designing the schema, writing the API, shipping the UI, and keeping it alive on a server I administer myself.